python-hyper/h11/docs/source/api.rst

 ------

-*Events* are the core of h11: the whole point of h11 is to let you reason about HTTP transactions as being a series of events sent back and forth between a client and a server, instead of thinking in terms of bytes.
+*Events* are the core of h11: the whole point of h11 is to let you think about HTTP transactions as being a series of events sent back and forth between a client and a server, instead of thinking in terms of bytes.